| | |

 Djúpavík Herring Factory

-This museum is inside a huge abandoned herring factory building and looks at the herring industry that once thrived here … but only for 20 years.
+This museum inside a huge abandoned herring factory building looks at the herring industry that once thrived here … but only for 20 years.
 The building where the female workers used to live has been restored to serve as a hotel.

 Djúpavík Herring Factory: Djúpavík 524 Árneshreppur.
-Exhibition open 10:00-12:00 and 14:00-17:00.
-Daily tours of the old factory at 14:00.
-ISK2000 (€12/$14.50).
+Daily tours of the old factory at 10:00: 3,800 ISK each, minimum 2 people.
 Website.
-Book the hotel here.

 A green field in the foreground, blue sea beyond, with some low land on the other side of a bay.
 In the field is a white church with a red roof facing the sea.
 Passed somewhere along the way on our 3-week Iceland itinerary.

-Somewhere in the Westfjords of Iceland
+Somewhere in the Westfjords of Iceland.

 Group 2: Dynjandi waterfall and Reykjafjarðarlaug hot spring